Table of Contents

 - Homogeneous mixture.

-- Solute particles cannot be separated by filtration and do not settle down.
+- Components cannot be separated by filtration.

 Concentration of a Solution

-- Dilute Solution: Less solute.
+- Dilute Solution:

-- Concentrated Solution: More solute.
+- Concentrated Solution:

-- Unsaturated Solution: Less solute than saturation level.
+- Unsaturated Solution:

 Experiment (Activity 2.3)